WHAT IS CELLULITE?

 – Dry skin brushing using a vegetable bristle brush of luffa

-– Massage in topical body shaping serums that combine caffeine with other fat mobilising compounds like forskolin to improve circulation and help liberate the stored fat globules causing the swelling.
+– Massage in topical body shaping serums (Such as ATP Science Subcut and Block-E creams) that combine caffeine with other fat mobilising compounds like forskolin to improve circulation and help liberate the stored fat globules causing the swelling.